drupalprojects/qa_checklist/README.md

 Your first task!
 Gook luck!

 - Deploy code to live server
     - This checklist is meant to be performed on your live environment.
+Doing otherwise may result in SEO penalties, future development pain, messed up analytics, and more.

 ## Other checklists (optional)
 These are other checklists that would be good to complete.